Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Necessary Properties of REMS - Formal Analysis

-In the following theorem we will take a closer look at the family of allowed mining objectives in secure-energy-efficient-user-uploaded REMS's.
-We will show that in the setting in which we restrict ourselves to the case where the proofs generated by $\eval$ are the output of each objective, we have that $\objectives$ may contain \textbf{only} preimage resistance functions (definition~\ref{def::preimageResistanceFunction} can be found in appendix~\ref{app::Security}).
+In the following theorem we restrict the discussion to the case where the proofs generated by $\eval$ are the output of each objective.
+In this case, we get that $\objectives$ may contain only preimage resistance functions.

 \begin{theorem}[Pre-Image Resistance Property] Let an REMS $\mathcal{S} = (\objectives, \setup, \eval, \verify)$ be secure-energy-efficient-user-uploaded.
 Assume in addition that the proof generated by $\eval$ at index $i\in [|\objectives|]$ given input $x$ is exactly $f_i(x)$.
 Then it holds that the family $\objectives$ contains only preimage resistant functions. \end{theorem}